asevans48/JWNu/README.md

 4. Integrate the Nu Cypher for storing claims [scopes, permissions]
 5. Dockerize the system for deployment
 6. Test on AWS EC2 instances
+7. Test that the token works with a simple Amplify project, Spring Security, PostMan, PowerBi, Rocket WebServer, and Python OAuth2

 # Timeline